aplteam/Tatin/docs/FirstStepsWithTatin.md

  windows
 ```

-That's good: there must be at least one package that carries the tags "mac-os" and "markdown" but _also_ the tags "windows" and "linux", so there will be a package available that runs on all major platforms.
+That's good: there must be at least one package that carries the tags "mac-os" and "markdown" but _also_ the tags "windows" and "linux" because those are both listed, so there will be a package available that runs on all major platforms.

 Note that although we misspelled "mac-os" as "mack-os" it was still identified correctly.
 Similarly, "markd" was enough for finding "markdown".